sthasubin429/slpt/README.md

 - Subin Shrestha (<sshrestha10@mylangara.ca>)
 - Thi Thu Thuy Tran (<ttran084@mylangara.ca>)

+## Problem Statement
+The objective of this project is to analyze telecom customer data to identify patterns and factors that contribute to customer churn.
+This will allow the company to take proactive steps to reduce churn and improve customer retentio

 ## Data Source
 - Data Set Used: [Telecom Churn Dataset](https://www.kaggle.com/datasets/jpacse/datasets-for-churn-telecom) from Kaggle.